-We cannot meet the setbacks as the site is narrow, and we would not be able to have an appropriate size building on site if we were required to conform to this standard unless we removed the northern driveway, which would cause issues for the fire department, and their ability to access the site.
+We cannot meet the setbacks due to the narrowness of the site and we would not be able to have an appropriate size building on the site if we were required to conform to this standard.
+The only other option would be to remove the northern driveway, which will cause issues for the fire department and their ability to access the site.